 The 700 Series allows throttle on demand even from a dead stop which can be very useful when you’re on a hill, trying to cross traffic, or maybe have difficulty pedaling because of the weight of cargo you are hauling or possibly from pulling a trailer, etc. The Aventon Level, now also has throttle on demand.

 But both bikes are pretty fast, reaching a top speed of about 28 mph with pedal assist and 20 mph when using only the throttle.
 This makes both bikes Class 3.

 It’s great that both bikes include the fenders and a rear rack to make them commuter ready right off the bat.
 It’s also great that the 700 Series includes integrated lights; the Level doesn’t.

 It can be tough deciding between these two bikes since they offer many of the same good quality components.
-Both are known for good customer service, though Aventon has the advantage of having dealers located throughout the United States, who can service your bike.
+Both companies are known for good customer service, though Aventon has the advantage of having dealers located throughout the United States, who can service your bike.

 To see current availability, latest features, and pricing of both bikes, visit Ride1Up and Aventon.